odoo/documentation/accounting/others/adviser/assets.rst

 .. tip::

-   if you create asset manually, you still need to create the supplier bill for this asset.
-The asset document will only produce the depreciation journal entries, not those related to the supplier bill.
+   if you create asset manually, you still need to create the vendor invoice for this asset.
+The asset document will only produce the depreciation journal entries, not those related to the vendor invoice.

 Explanation of the fields: